arvdsar/MQTT_NeoPixel_Status_Multiple_Improved/README.md

 ## 4.3.
 NodeRed ##
 I use [NodeRed](https://nodered.org) to listen to all kind of statusses of Domotica or IoT sensors and then act upon that status by sending MQTT Messages to the device.

-# 5. Versioning #
-I used a modified version of [buildScript Versioning](https://gitlab.com/pvojnisek/buildnumber-for-platformio/tree/master) script for PlatformIO to automatically keep track of the build numbers.
-This script is included in the repository.
-The script is in the project folder and added to the platformio.ini file to be ran before building.The version numbers are in include/version.h version.h is included in main.cpp and the version number is displayed on the config page.
-The version number includes the type of Board for which it is build.

-If anytime you need to increment the main version, you do it in the buildscript_versioning.py file.